generous-folks/react-course/exercise-8/README.md

 ## TL;DR

-Let's create the checkout modules !
+Let's create the checkout module !

 We need a Checkout page that needs a logged in user.
 So we also need a Login page.
 We'll mock the user api and authentication process for now.